 Whether you’re planning a weekend ride or a cross-country tour, having a reliable navigation app can make all the difference.
-In this guide, I explore the best navigation apps and route planners for bicycle touring in 2024, helping you find the perfect tool for your next adventure.
+In this guide, I explore the best navigation apps and route planners for bicycle touring in 2025, helping you find the perfect tool for your next adventure.

 How do I plan my route?

 Sometimes, planning the whole trip overwhelms me, especially if I am about to travel for weeks.
 In these cases, I calculate how long is the shortest route from point A to B. I add about 40-50 % buffer I need for detours.
 Then I check if I still can make it on time for any deadline awaiting me back home.
 During my trip, I plan for 3-4 days at a time.
-It feels easier and less overwhelming than creating a whole itinerary for a two-month trip.
+It feels more manageable and less overwhelming than creating a whole itinerary for a two-month journey.

 Here are the criteria you need to consider when choosing the right app for navigating your bike tour: